-Figure 1 - skills matrix
+Figure 1 - Skills matrix

-Skill Description Number of Directors Governance Experience as a non-executive director of listed entities with a strong commitment to high standards of governance and knowledge of compliance and regulatory requirements for listed entities.
-Business practice Proficient in accounting or related financial management and reporting for businesses of significant size, ability to define strategic objectives, constructively question business plans, oversee the implementation of strategy using commercial judgement, and knowledge of domestic and global commodities marketing and trading.
-Risk management Experience in identification, monitoring and management of material financial and non-financial emerging risks and understanding implementation and oversight of risk management frameworks and controls Executive leadership Having held a senior and diverse leadership roles in large organisations.
-People, safety, culture and remuneration Experience in people matters including workplace health and safety, cultures, morale, inclusion and diversity, management development, succession, remuneration, talent retention initiatives and digital utilisation.
-Dairy industry exposure Experience in the dairy industry, having specific dairy product knowledge and contacts with regulators and other key stakeholders.
-Customer experience and innovation Experience in developing and overseeing the embedding of a strong branded and customer-focused culture in a large and complex FMCG organisation, and a commitment to achieving our domestic and international customer outcomes.
-Environmental and social Experience in and understanding of corporate sustainability best practice to manage the impact of the business on the environment and community and the potential impact of climate change on the business and addressing human rights and modern slavery.
-Technical and data Experience in the application of technology, with particular reference to innovation, digital disruption, data, cyber-security, digital transformation and customer experience.
-Regulatory, legal and public policy Experience in regulatory policy, working with all levels of government and legal compliance.
-Operations Experience and understanding of the economic drivers, challenges and operations of food processing, manufacturing industries and related supply chain management.
-Deep experie nce and knowledge General working experience and knowledge Limited working ng experience and knowledge
+Skill Description Number of Directors Governance Experience as a non-executive director of listed entities with a strong commitment to high standards of governance and knowledge of compliance and regulatory requirements for listed entities. •••• Commercial Experience/ Acumen Ability to define strategic objectives, constructively question business plans, oversee the implementation of strategy using commercial judgement, and knowledge of domestic and global commodities marketing and trading. •••• Risk management Experience in identification, monitoring and management of material financial and non-financial emerging risks and understanding implementation and oversight of risk management frameworks and controls. •••• Executive leadership Having held a senior and diverse leadership roles in large organisations. •••• People, culture and remuneration Experience in people matters including culture, morale, inclusion and diversity, management development, succession, remuneration, talent retention initiatives and digital utilisation. •••• Dairy industry exposure Experience in the dairy industry, having specific dairy product knowledge and contacts with regulators and other key stakeholders. ••••

+Skill Description Number of Directors Strategic marketing and communications Experience in developing and overseeing the embedding of a strong branded and customer-focused culture in a large and complex FMCG organisation, and a commitment to achieving our domestic and international customer outcomes. •••• Environmental and social Experience in and understanding of corporate sustainability best practice to manage the impact of the business on the environment and community and the potential impact of climate change on the business and addressing human rights and modern slavery. •••• Digital Experience in the application of technology, with particular reference to innovation, digital disruption, data, cyber-security, digital transformation and customer experience. •••• Regulatory and government relations Experience in regulatory policy, working with all levels of government and legal compliance. •••• Operations Experience and understanding of the economic drivers, challenges and operations of food processing, manufacturing industries and related supply chain management. •••• Accounting/ Financial Management Proficient in accounting or related financial management and reporting for businesses of significant size. •••• FMCG Experience in complex multinational FMCG organisations. ••••

+Deep experience and knowledge General working experience and knowledge Limited working experience and knowledge